johanchouquet/seed/README.md

 Npm is used to install grunt and packages used by grunt.
 Bower is used to install JS packages for use in the browser.

-To set the initial environment:
+To setup the initial environment:

     npm install